Key Takeaways

 • You may incur fees.
 Refinancing may come with certain costs, such as loan origination fees, balance transfer fees, and prepayment penalties.

-Can I Refinance with Credit Card Debt?
+Can I Refinance With Credit Card Debt?

 If you have existing debt on your credit cards, you may still have the chance to refinance depending on several factors, such as your credit score and repayment history.
 If you have a significant balance but have managed to make payments on a timely basis, your credit score may still be good enough to qualify for a refinance loan at a lower interest rate.